hillarymaximino/Fechadura_FPGA/README.md

 ## Technical Specifications

-[cite_start]The system is designed to operate at a base clock frequency of 1KHz  and simulates the business rules of commercial security hardware.
+The system is designed to operate at a base clock frequency of 1KHz  and simulates the business rules of commercial security hardware.
 Key features include:

-* [cite_start]**Anti-Spy Buffer:** Supports the insertion of random digits before and/or after the actual password, using a dynamic buffer of up to 21 total digits[cite: 1, 2].
+* **Anti-Spy Buffer:** Supports the insertion of random digits before and/or after the actual password, using a dynamic buffer of up to 21 total digits[cite: 1, 2].
-* [cite_start]**Credential Management:** Simultaneous storage of 1 Master Password and up to 4 user passwords, with variable lengths from 4 to 12 digits.
+* **Credential Management:** Simultaneous storage of 1 Master Password and up to 4 user passwords, with variable lengths from 4 to 12 digits.
 * **Security Lockout System:**
-    * [cite_start]**Inactivity Timeout:** 5-second limit between key presses before discarding the current input[cite: 1, 2].
+    * **Inactivity Timeout:** 5-second limit between key presses before discarding the current input[cite: 1, 2].
-    * [cite_start]**Failure Penalty:** 1-second inoperability period for authentication failures.
+    * **Failure Penalty:** 1-second inoperability period for authentication failures.
-    * [cite_start]**Hard-Lock:** 30-second total system lockout after 5 consecutive incorrect attempts.
+    * **Hard-Lock:** 30-second total system lockout after 5 consecutive incorrect attempts.
-* [cite_start]**Access Controls:** Parameterizable automatic locking, audible alarm (Beep) for open doors, and an internal "Do Not Disturb" blocking function.
+* **Access Controls:** Parameterizable automatic locking, audible alarm (Beep) for open doors, and an internal "Do Not Disturb" blocking function.
-* [cite_start]**Setup Mode:** Keypad-driven interface for on-the-fly reconfiguration of timers and credentials.
+* **Setup Mode:** Keypad-driven interface for on-the-fly reconfiguration of timers and credentials.

 ## Architecture and Modules